the-turing-way/the-turing-way/chapters/open_science.md

 * Find available funds or discounts to publish in open-access journals if needed

-#### Questions, obstacles, and common misconceptions

-Q: "If I publish my work as a preprint, it won’t be acknowledged - I will only receive credit for a peer-reviewed journal article."

-A: Many funders are acknowledging the growing presence of preprint publishing in their policies.
-In addition, preprints help establish priority of results and may increase the impact - and citation count - of a later peer-reviewed article \([McKiernan 2016](https://doi.org/10/gbqsng)\).

 There are still some researchers reluctant to deposit other versions than the final published version.
-It is important to inform them about the copyright implications when they sign a transfer document.
+It is important to make sure you are aware of the copyright implications when you sign a transfer document.

 ## Checklist